cheslie-team/cheslie-player/README.md

     npm test

-You can test your chess player by runnin the command `npm run play` (or `npm run start-win`, if you're using windows).
-This will play a chess game where your player faces an opponent making random moves.
+The unit tests won't do anything terribly interesting, but they'll check that your AI is capable of making leagal chess moves.

+You can test your chess AI more extensively by runnin the command `npm run play` (or `npm run start-win`, if you're using windows).
+This will play a chess game where your AI faces an opponent making random moves.
 All moves and positions are printed to the console as shown in the sample listing below.

 ```
 $> npm run play